hartwigmedical/scripts/peach/README.md

 Variants in a panel JSON file are not allowed to (partially) overlap.

 ### Transcript TSV
-TODO: write or give link
+TODO: write or provide link

 #### Datastore file locations
 (Only relevant for internal use)